onap/aai-chameleon/README.md

 7. Make sure the configuration is correct in the dev.clj file and once verified, in the repl buffer type `(go)` and press enter.

-8. You can verify everthing is running by generating/adding an event to dmaap and seeing it flow through chameleon in the error.log file.
+8. You can verify everything is running by generating/adding an event to dmaap and seeing it flow through chameleon in the error.log file.

-### Running it locally (Assumming you're not using Emacs and using
+### Running it locally (Assuming you're not using Emacs and using
    `lein repl` from the command line)

 **Make you're in the directory at the root of your project.
 Open the